nterl0k/CEF-Syslog-Canary/README.md

 ### Core Syslog/CEF Options and Functions

-Any of these objects **require modification** prior to usage in your environment.
+Any of the canary objects **require modification** prior to usage in your environment.
 I've tried to keep the variable names consistent between artifacts where possible.
 The most important variables to set will be **"SyslogTgt" and "SyslogPrt"**, the artifacts will not communicate with your syslog server otherwise.
 These variables will be either in the advanced document properties or inside the AutoIT code (prior to compiling):
 -	SyslogTgt: IP or FQDN/Hostname of your syslog/CEF receiver
 -	SyslogPrt: Port of your syslog/CEF receiver